ahmedmq/spring-cloud-app-broker-demo/README.md

   my-sample   sample    standard                create succeeded   sample-broker
   ```

-- Check if the service instance has been deployed
+- Check if the service instance has been deployed:
   ```text
   $ cf apps
   Getting apps in org sample / space apps as admin...